 Compare and contrast with the truly mind-blowing conclusion to 2001: A Space Odyssey.
 Its wordlessness is a sublime virtue, and its mysteries linger to provoke discussion and fascination decades later.

 I’m puzzled by Ben’s apparent boomerang switcher from defeated and sort-of redeemed, to pure evil, and then back again.
 We’re left to suppose he realized something in the penultimate episode that the audience just didn’t know yet.
 We naturally expect to share his realization in the final episode, but there doesn’t seem to be anything there to find.
 After the Man in Black is defeated, he’s not only forgiven for his crimes (remember, he is a mass murderer), but given a leadership role on the island.
 And, he gets to stay behind in Limbo and shag Rousseau (Mira Furlan, who, incidentally, cleans up good, am I right?).

 It bugs me that I had to repeatedly ask this question at each plot turn: was it lazy writing, or part of the mystery?

 I’m very confused about how much the sideways characters remember about their alternate timelines on the island after Desmond zaps them.
 Locke and Ben only seem to get a vague sense of deja vu, but Hurley seems to have complete recall (for instance, he seems to know exactly who Ana Lucia is).
 By the finale, characters need only touch each other for complete memories to come flooding back.
 So why didn’t Jack & Juliet spark each other’s memories during all the years were married, and not to put to fine a point on it, had sex and conceived a son?
 Again, part of the mystery, or sloppy writing?

-Some of the above is derived from a morning-after rant I shared with guest Dork Reporter Snarkbait.
+Some of the above is derived from a morning-after rant I shared with guest blogger Snarkbait.

 Must read: Jason Kottke’s Lost finale roundup